SilkRose/Pony/stories/matchbox-ponies/matchbox-ponies.md

 The awesome part is, Rainbow's cuteness.

-The adorableness increased when she entered.
+The adorableness increased when Fluttershy entered.

 A staircase opened under Twilight's floor.

-"Just as planned", Rarity lied unconvincingly.

 Fluttershy never got to say goodbye.

 Cyan feathers fell from the sky.

-Spike farted, Twilight's ashes were sent.

 Twilight determines her immortality must end.

-Pinkie isn't the first or last.

 Twilight keeps backups of her friends.